niksingh710/gdots/README.md

 > [!Note]
 > Mako can be used as all configuration regarding pywal and waybar DND is available in the config.
+> Currently i am using swaync but i keep switching between mako and swaync.

 ### Setup